OfferMeThat/OfferMeThat/docs/questions/subjectToLoanApproval.md

 3. **Validation**: Always validate setup configs before rendering questions
 4. **Testing**: Test all setup configurations and data collection scenarios

+## UI/UX Features

+### Loan Amount Selection (Amount or Percentage)

+When `loan_amount_type` is set to `"amount_or_percentage"`, the form displays:

+1. **Select Dropdown**: "How would you like to specify your loan amount?" with options:
+   - "A fixed amount"
+   - "A percentage of purchase price"
+   - Defaults to "A fixed amount" if not selected

+2. **Conditional Input Fields** based on selection:
+   - **Amount selected**: Shows amount input with currency selector (both fields in a row, each `w-1/2`)
+   - **Percentage selected**: Shows percentage input with "%" decorator, "of purchase price" text, and currency selector below (two rows: first row has input and text, second row has currency selector)

+### Field Width and Layout

+- **Two fields in a row**: Each field is `w-1/2` (half-width)
+  - Amount input + Currency selector
+  - Percentage input + "of purchase price" text
+- **Single field**: Full width (`w-full`)
+  - Currency selector below percentage input

+### Number Input Handling

+- Inputs use `type="number"` with `min="0"`
+- Invalid characters (e, E, +, -) are prevented via `onKeyDown` handler
+- Values are sanitized on change to remove invalid characters

+### Currency Selection

+- Currency selectors use `CurrencySelect` component with all available currencies from `CURRENCY_OPTIONS`
+- Currency is stored separately for amount (`loanAmountCurrency`) and percentage (`loanPercentageCurrency`)
+- Currency is displayed in formatted loan amount strings for reports

+## Data Collection and Display

+### Form Data Collection

+The `QuestionRenderer` component collects data using the `onChange` callback:
+- All field values are stored in a single object under the question ID
+- Currency fields are stored with `_currency` suffix (`loanAmountCurrency`, `loanPercentageCurrency`)
+- When switching between amount/percentage, the other field is cleared

+### Data Transformation

+The `parseOfferDataForReports.ts` utilities handle:
+- Parsing JSON strings from database
+- Handling both old format (flat structure) and new format (`loanData` object)
+- Formatting amounts with currency: `$500,000 USD` or `80% of purchase price (EUR)`
+- Extracting lender details from nested structure

 ## Related Files

 - `src/types/questions/subjectToLoanApproval.ts` - Schema definition